abhimvp/Bookly-FastAPI/README.md

 Config: Imports application-specific configurations, including email settings.
 Path: Helps create paths, particularly for determining the location of the templates folder.
 ```

+### User-verification
+- From the beginning, you’ll recall that we created a User authentication database model.
+In this model, we included an is_verified field to manage the activation of user accounts.
+We’ll now begin implementing the verification process using the email address provided by the user during signup.

+- User account verification is crucial because it helps prevent the creation of fake accounts.
+Additionally, it allows us to collect user email addresses for communication and other purposes.
+- To securely transfer data from our server to an untrusted environment, we will use ItsDangerous.
+ItsDangerous is a Python package that enables us to cryptographically sign data, ensuring that it has not been tampered with when received.
+The recipient can read the data but cannot modify it without access to the sender’s secret key.

+- This package will be essential for creating URL-safe tokens that we will include in the user verification links sent via email.